 - Wild Take: She does this so much that it might as well be her default facial expression.

-in the fights, but does manage to defeat some of his enemies on his own.
-He's arguably more of a Cloud Cuckoo Lander
+Don Patch (Poppa Rocks)"beaten" at his own game by Bo-bobo and since then became his sidekick, in destroying the empire.
+He's mostly a Butt-Monkey in the fights, but does manage to defeat some of his enemies on his own.
+He's arguably more of a Cloud Cuckoo Lander than Bo-bobo.

 - Ambiguously Gay: With literally most of the people, he comes across as this as Patches.
 Which is why he doesn't notice Bububu's feelings towards him.

 - Adding to this, his apparent "worst nightmare" is being surrounded by a group of beautiful young girls in Playboy Bunny outfits.
 On the other hand, he doesn't look at all displeased with what's going on, and his reasoning for this being his "worst nightmare" is that one of them isn't cute.
 Or so he says.

 - During their battle with OVER, Don Patch tries to kiss over while they've got him tied down, only for OVER to knock him away.

 - Art Shift: His face, moreso than anyone else in the show, is subject to changing in a myriad of different ways.
 He could look normal one second, and then the next he could be handsome◊, ugly◊, or Vegeta.